 Reach for this book when your child is grappling with the concept of fairness or looking for a real-life example of how one person can change the world through courage and quick thinking.
 It serves as an excellent introduction to the Civil War for middle grade readers, focusing on the agency and heroism of an enslaved man rather than just his suffering.
 Beyond the historical facts, the story emphasizes the profound bond of family as the driving force behind Robert's daring escape.
 Parents will appreciate how it balances the harsh realities of the era with an inspiring narrative of resilience and intellectual triumph.
 It is a perfect choice for sparking deep conversations about systemic injustice and the meaning of true bravery.

 The book addresses slavery directly but with a focus on agency and action.
-It depicts the separation of families and the inherent injustice of the system in a secular, factual manner.
+It depicts the harsh realities of slavery, including the separation of families and scenes of characters being denied basic rights and freedoms.
 The resolution is highly hopeful and celebratory, highlighting Smalls' long-term impact on American law and civil rights.

-An 8 to 10 year old who loves stories about boats, spies, or secret missions, and is ready to learn about the complexities of American history through a lens of Black excellence and heroism.
+An 8 to 10 year old who loves stories about boats, spies, or secret missions, and is ready to learn about the complexities of American history.

-Parents should be prepared to discuss what slavery was and the risk involved in Robert's escape.
+Parents should be prepared to discuss the dehumanizing aspects of slavery, such as the denial of education and freedom of movement, and the severe consequences Robert faced if his escape attempt failed.
 Reading the timeline in the back first can help provide a framework for the historical events.
 A child might ask, "Why didn't they just leave earlier?" or express frustration at the unfairness of the laws described in the book.

 Younger readers (ages 8-9) will focus on the excitement of the boat escape and the 'disguise' aspect.
 Older readers (10-12) will better grasp the political significance of Smalls' later life in Congress and the systemic barriers he broke.